isaac-joshua/EndOfDayEstimator/README.md

 # EOD POSLOG Estimator

-Small Java CLI tool that connects to PostgreSQL store databases and prints the typical POSLOG generation time for each store.
+Small Java tool that connects to PostgreSQL store databases and prints the typical POSLOG generation time for each store.

 ## What it does